Xavier Nixon: College career

-Nixon accepted an athletic scholarship to attend the University of Florida, where he played for coach Urban Meyer and coach Will Muschamp's Florida Gators football teams from 2009 to 2012.
+Nixon accepted an athletic scholarship to attend the University of Florida, where he played for coach Urban Meyer and coach Will Muschamp's Gators teams from 2009 to 2012.
 As a true freshman in 2009, he started the season as backup at left tackle.
 In a game at South Carolina, he made his first career start at left tackle.
 Nixon was the first freshman to start at left tackle for the Gators since Reggie Green in 1992.
 He was credited with helping to reduce the number of quarterback sacks by opposing teams.

 Professional career

 Washington Redskins

 Despite his once "sure-thing" status as a likely NFL draft prospect, he was not chosen during the 2013 NFL draft.
 The Washington Redskins signed him as an undrafted free agent on April 28, 2013.
 The Redskins waived him on August 31, 2013, for final roster cuts before the start of 2013 season, he was signed to the team's practice squad the next day.